bewithme/face-detection-mtcnn/README.md

  1. replace opencv with javacv, so you don't need to install opencv manually on your computer.

- 2. add Detector as entrance, you can use TensorflowMtcnnDetector or MtcnnDetector as implemtent,TensorflowMtcnnDetector is recommanded
+ 2. add Detector as entrance, you can use TensorflowMtcnnDetector or MtcnnDetector(pure java) as implemtent,TensorflowMtcnnDetector is recommanded

  3. add more useful and convenient method.